freitaucher/reinforcement_learning/README.md

   <img src="env.png" width=50% />
 </p>

-where the red squares represent the "ice" traps: if the mover (small blue square) hits one of them the game is over with the reward "-1" (lose).
+where the red squares represent the "ice" traps: if the mover hits one of them the game is over with the reward "-1" (lose).
 The green squares are "exits": by hitting one of them, the game is over with the reward "+1" (win).

 After being randomly generated the environment is fixed (saved as numpy array in `env.npz`) and the agent is trained to learn it.
 Training goes over episodes.
 In each episode the mover is randomly placed in a free field and steps until pops into trap or successfully exits.
 In the training regime, steps are done either according to the q-table or completely randomly.
 This is regulated by the randomly generated $0<\epsilon<1$: if it exceeds some threshold (random state probability), the step is selected as suggested by the qtable, or taken randomly otherwise.
 Random steps are needed to learn the environment; this also guarantees that the training episode will be finite, i.e. the mover is not getting arrested forever in a particular environment landscape.